Mirents/webdriverhelper/README.md

 ImageMagickCompareUtil is an attempt to do image based testing on a website to ensure that no changes has occurred to the layout of the website.
 At present the implementation is very naive and flawed, but it is a starting point.

-It will NOT work on web pages with dynamic content / images.
+It will NOT work on web pages with dynamic elements of varying sizes or varying width / height as image comparison relies on both sets of images being the same size.

 Pre-requisites
 ==============